 If you’ve had a hysterectomy (surgery to remove the uterus), estrogen-only therapy is likely what your doctor will discuss.
 This HRT type does exactly what its name suggests: it uses only estrogen to help manage menopausal symptoms.
 According to AllFitWell, “Estrogen-only therapy is typically prescribed for women who have had a hysterectomy.
 It is effective in alleviating menopausal symptoms such as hot flashes and vaginal dryness.”
 Since there’s no uterus, progesterone isn’t needed to protect the uterine lining.
 This approach can be very effective for those common, often disruptive symptoms.
 Costs can fluctuate depending on the estrogen form (pill, patch, gel) and whether it’s a brand name or generic, so it’s wise to discuss these details with your provider and insurer.

-Combined Estrogen and Progesterone Therapy
+Combined Estrogen and Progesterone Therapy: What to Know

 For women who still have their uterus, combined estrogen and progesterone (or a synthetic progestin) therapy is the usual recommendation.
 Why the duo?
 Estrogen by itself can cause the uterine lining (the endometrium) to thicken, which over time could increase the risk of endometrial cancer.
 Progesterone helps to counteract this.
 As CrunchyTales explains, “Combined estrogen and progesterone therapy is recommended for women who still have their uterus, as it helps to protect against endometrial cancer that can be caused by estrogen alone.”
 This balanced method allows you to receive the benefits of estrogen for symptom relief while safeguarding your uterine health.
 Just like estrogen-only therapy, costs will hinge on the specific hormones, delivery system, and your insurance plan.